-- Disabling the feature will typically result in more interrupts (and thus higher CPU utilization), but will typically also lead to lower network latency. - Setting virtual network interrupt coalescing to a static value causes ESXi to queue a predefined number of packets (default 64) before interrupting the virtual machine or transmitting the packets.
+- This feature can be disabled by setting ethernetX.coalescingScheme to disabled (where X is the number of the desired NIC; add this variable to the .vmx file if it's not already there).
+Disabling this feature will typically result in more interrupts (and thus higher CPU utilization), but will typically also lead to lower network latency. - Setting virtual network interrupt coalescing to a static value causes ESXi to queue a predefined number of packets (default 64) before interrupting the virtual machine or transmitting the packets.
 Increasing this queue size can reduce the number of context switches between the virtual machine and the VMkernel, potentially reducing CPU utilization both in the virtual machine and in the VMkernel.